-The best robot vacuums can free you from one of the most mundane, but necessary chores.
+The best robot vacuums can free you from one of the most mundane but necessary household chores.
 Instead of spending hours vacuuming your floors for pet hair and dirt, a robot vacuum can do the work for you.

-But with robot vacuum prices ranging from less than $200 to upwards of $1,000, which is the best robot vacuum?
+Robot vacuums range in price from less than $200 to upwards of $1,000, so choosing the best robot vacuum can be tricky.
 We've tested dozens of robot vacuums of all prices to see which are the best at picking up pet hair, kitty litter, and other dirt.
-We've even tested robot mops, too.
-Along the way, we've found budget models that do just as good a job as pricey vacuums, and aded them to our list.
+Surprisingly, some budget models do as good or better than much more expensive robot vacuums, so it's worth checking out our picks to see which is best for your needs.

 What are the best robot vacuums?

-After spending hundreds of hours of testing dozens of robot vacuums, both in a controlled environment and at home, we think the best robot vacuum for most people is the Shark Ion R85.
+After spending hundreds of hours of testing dozens of robot vacuums, both in a controlled environment and at home, we think the best robot vacuum for most people is the Roborock S4 Max.
 Not surprisingly, it ranked near the top of our lab tests when it came to picking up Cheerios, kitty litter, and pet hair.
-We also like the fact that the R85 can be purchased with an optional stick vacuum, so you can clean couch cushions and other spots the robot can't reach.
+And, at $429, it's reasonably priced for a vacuum that can map your house and be controlled with Alexa and Google Assistant.

 If you're on a budget, the best robot vacuum is the iLife V3s Pro.
 It costs less than $200, yet outperformed robot vacuums that cost much, much more.
-However, it lacks smart home connectivity (you have to control it with an included remote) and is slow.
+However, it lacks smart home connectivity (it has an included remote) and is slow.
 But if you turn it on as you leave your house to go on some errands, then this might not matter to you.
 What does matter is how well it cleans, and the V3s Pro does that very well indeed.

 Read on for all our top picks of the best robot vacuums.